Rules and Regulations

 1. Rules Acceptance.
 It is the sole responsibility of the participating angler (“Participant(s)”) to know and abide by the CCA STAR Rules as published and as amended during the Tournament.
 Participants agree to accept all CCA STAR Tournament Rules as amended during the Tournament and accept the decisions made by the STAR Committee as final.
 Participants who are not qualified or otherwise ineligible to participate will not be due a refund of their entry fee.

 1. Division Winner Temporally Excluded.
-Should a participant win the top prize in any division, that participant and their Household Family are ineligible to win a prize in the same division for three Tournament Years after winning.
+Should a participant win the Top Prize in any division, that participant and their Household Family are ineligible to win a prize in the same division for three Tournament Years after winning.
 This temporal exclusion does not apply to other divisions.
 This rule is retroactive.

 1. Dates and Times.
-The Tournament will begin at 12:01 a.m. on Saturday, May 27, 2023, and end at 5:00 p.m. on Monday, September 4, 2023.
+The Tournament will begin at 12:01 a.m. on Saturday, May 25, 2024, and end at 5:00 p.m. on Monday, September 2, 2024.
 Only fish caught and tendered at an official STAR weigh station during this period will be eligible for Tournament prize consideration.
 No fish will be weighed in after 5:00 p.m. on the last Tournament Day.

 1. Winning Fish Determination.
 All winning fish (except tagged redfish and youth division) will be determined by weight.
 Only weights indicated by the digital graduations on the scale will be accepted.
 Visual fractionalizing of these graduations is not allowed.
-If a tie occurs, the fish weighed in first will be declared the winner.
+If a tie occurs, the fish weighed first will be declared the winner.
 If weigh-in times are identical, the participant who registered for the Tournament first will be declared the winner.
 All fish entered into the competition must have been caught by the participant and must be weighed, or for tagged redfish, presented at a designated official STAR weigh station, as soon as practicable after landing and in no event more than 24 hours after landing. *Only tuna, cobia, red snapper, and mangrove snapper will be allowed seventy-two (72) hours to weigh after landing.
 All fish entered will be weighed only once at an official STAR weigh station (and one weigh station only).
 Participants wishing to enter a fish in the Tournament must complete and sign the official STAR weigh form at the weigh-in.
 The participant will only need to present his or her proof of identity (driver’s license or identification card).
 No fish will be weighed or entered without the participant signing the official STAR weigh form.
 No frozen, spoiled, gutted, altered, or mutilated fish will be eligible for entry.
 Tuna may only be weighed at the following certified tuna weigh stations: Don’s Boat Landing (Erath), Coco Marina (Cocodrie), Grand Isle Marina (Grand Isle), Port Fourchon Marina (Fourchon) and Cypress Cove Marina (Venice).

 2. Singular Prize.
 Participants will be eligible to win only one prize in this Tournament.
 The STAR Committee will designate the prize (or its equivalent) in each division.
 All decisions of the STAR Committee are final and not subject to appeal.